SAP-archive/aas-transformation-library/docs/articles/development_workflow.md

 We develop with Github using pull requests (see this [Github guide](https://guides.github.com/introduction/flow/) for a short introduction).

-**Development branch.** The development branch is always `master`.
+**Development branch.** The development branch is always `development`.
 Expect changes on this branch from time to time.
+On push to the development branch, a snapshot release will be triggered.
+Please ensure the correct naming in the build.gradle file.

-**Releases.** The releases mark the development milestones on the `master` branch with a certain feature completeness.
+**Releases.** The releases mark the development milestones on the `main` branch with a certain feature completeness.
+Every push/accepted merge request to the `main` branch will trigger a release.

 ## Pull Requests